-The Hublot Big Bang Referee 2018 Fifa World Cup Russia is the ridiculously long name of the Swiss watchmaker's first and possibly the only Wear smartwatch it will ever launch.
+The Hublot Big Bang Referee 2018 Fifa World Cup Russia is the ridiculously long name of the Swiss watchmaker's first – and possibly only – Wear smartwatch.

-What sets this Wear watch apart from the others (aside from the price) are the football-centric features designed for anyone that's not managed to organize their life to fit around the tournament.
-It will keep you in touch with matches in real-time, offering key match details including goals scored, when cards are dished out as well as letting you know about every impact sub that gets made.
+What sets this Wear watch apart from the others (aside from the price) are the football-centric features designed for anyone that's not managed to organise their life to fit around the tournament.
+It will keep you in touch with matches in real-time, offering key match details including goals scored and when cards are dished out, as well as letting you know about every impact sub that gets made.

 So does the Big Bang Referee do enough to stake a claim that Hublot should make smartwatches a full time thing?
 We've been wearing it during the first round of World Cup matches to find out if the Swiss brand is onto a winner.